Jenny Harrow, MA

 My healing journey was full of pain, both physical and emotional.
 What challenged me the most was the latter.
 You know the phrase “dark night of the soul”?
 That’s what the first six months after my accident felt like.
 Nothing made sense anymore.
 The life I had built, the life I was living, no longer felt like my reality.
 Something new was emerging and I didn’t know what it was for a long time.
 It kind of looked and felt like depression, but I knew that something beautiful and powerful was building in that darkness.
 It was the first time in my life that not only did I not run or hide from the darkness, but I sat in it.
 ALONE.
 A LOT.
 Before the accident, I always numbed my pain.
 Whether it was with substances, people, or experiences, I was always on the run, hiding, and numbing.

 What’s remarkable is that my body healed really quickly.
 Within four months, I was hiking in Armstrong Redwoods, an incredible old-growth redwood forest that is home to the tallest living organisms on the planet.
-I was able to climb steep hills surrounded by these majestic redwood trees on knees that had each undergone three surgeries within four days after my accident, because the water I landed in had bacteria, which penetrated into the joints and ligaments of my lacerated knees.
+I was able to climb steep hills surrounded by these majestic redwood trees on knees that had each undergone three surgeries within four days after my accident.
 Climbing those hills was hard and it hurt, and many tears were flowing.
 But I was climbing, and I kept going up and up and up.
 Those redwood trees were so huge and strong and beautiful.
 I didn't realize until later how much healing those trees brought to my broken body and spirit.